leolorenzoluis/xyz.MonacoEditorLoader/README.md

 An easy to use Monaco Editor Loader Service for Angular!
 Just add `*loadMonacoEditor` in your HTML Element, and you don't have to worry about timing issues!
+If you are looking for Angular 5-7 please see the following release https://github.com/leolorenzoluis/xyz.MonacoEditorLoader/releases/tag/v5.0.0
 If you are looking for Angular < 4 please see the following branch https://github.com/leolorenzoluis/xyz.MonacoEditorLoader/tree/angular-4

 ```